 It’s only a 10 minute boat ride from Kizimkazi.
-The boat anchors near a plateau about 4-5 meters deep.
-Swimming over the plateau we can already see many corals, small and large with abundant underwater life.
+The boat anchors near on top of a small wall, at 4-5 meters deep.
+Swimming over the wall we can already see many corals, small and large with abundant underwater life.
 We soon reach a slope where we go from 7 meters to the maximum of 15-17 meters.
 Swimming along the slope we can see beautiful coral gardens, huge blocks of anemone and clownfish.
 We can also see puffer fish, box fish, emperor fish, nudibranches, surgeon fish, trumpet fish.
-The current is usually low here, with a visibility of 20 meters, suitable for beginners and up.
+The current is usually low here, with a visibility of 15-20 meters, suitable for beginners and up.

-About 10 minutes from Kizimkazi, Kizidi reef is a several 100 meter long underwater reef.
-There are several dive spots along this reef.
-The walls are covered by colourful corals as well as the bottom 10 meters deep.
-We can see puffer fish, box fish, emperor fish, nudibranches, surgeon fish, trumpet fish and moray.
+About 10 minutes from Kizimkazi, this reef is over 100 meter long and there are along it.
+The walls are covered by colourful corals as well as the bottom 17 meters deep.
+We can see puffer fish, box fish, emperor fish, nudibranches, surgeon fish, trumpet fish and moray eels, sea horses, scorpion fish, leaf fish and sometimes octopus and bue spotted rays.
 This site is great for beginner level divers and up.
-The current is low, 20 meters visibility.
+The current is low, 15-20 meters visibility.

 20-25 minutes boat ride from Kizimkazi, this site is located on the South-East part of the island.
-The boat anchors near a plateau where the ocean is 6-8 meters deep from where we swim down a steep slope with colourful corals, maximum depth 16-25 meters.
-Beside the already mentioned fish, here we can also encounter larger fish like barracudas and reef shark.
-True to its name, here or along the boat ride, we can see almost always see bottlenose dolphins.
+The boat anchors where the ocean is 6-8 meters deep from where we swim down a steep slope with colourful corals, maximum depth 16-25 meters.
+Beside lots of beautiful tropical fish, here we can also encounter larger fish like barracudas, tuna, reef shark and rays.
+True to its name, here or along the boat ride, there is a good chance of seeing bottlenose dolphins.
 The current is low to medium with a visibility of 25-30 meters.
 Suitable for Beginner-medium level and up.

 This underwater reef is a 15 minute boat ride from Kizimkazi.
-The top of the reef is at 12-15 meters and got its name from the octopus who live in the area, hiding in the corals.
-The reef is a steep wall which finishes at 35-40 meters.
-Swimming alongside the colourful wall beside the before mentioned smaller animals, we can see blue spotted rays, barracudas and sometimes dolphins.
-There is a medium current, the water is always in movement, it is an ideal for drift diving.
+The top of the reef is at 12-15 meters and there is a steep wall which finishes at 35-40 meters.
+Swimming alongside the colourful wall beside with smaller animals, we can see blue spotted rays, barracudas and sometimes reef sharks.
+There is a medium current, the water is usually in movement, it is an ideal for drift dives.
 The visibility is 25-30 meters.
 Suitable for advanced divers.

 To ensure the safety of our divers we are equipped with everything that is needed for prevention and care.